archivy/archivy/README.md

 Upcoming:

 - Links between different knowledge base items
-- Multi User System.
+- Multi User System with permission setup.
+- Major improvements in UI
 - Option to compile data to a static site.

 ## Quickstart

 Begin by installing [Pandoc](https://pandoc.org), the document converter archivy uses.

-Install with `pip install archivy`.
+Then install archivy source: `pip install archivy`.

 Then run this and enter a password to create a new user: